RoccoLoxPrograms/Tiny-Jumper/README.md

 A tiny platforming game

 # Description
-Tiny Jumper is a speedrunning platformer game.
+Tiny Jumper is a speed-running platformer game.
 Jump through all kinds of obstacles in order to get to the goal as fast as possible.
 There are 15 interesting and fun levels to try out - and your best times will be saved for each one!
-For additional challenge, try to get the gold times for each level to unlock different colors for your player.
+For an additional challenge, try to get the gold times for each level to unlock different colors for your player.
 And if you get all 15 gold times, something special might just happen...